-MIAMI – Today in Aviation, Air France Régional (YS) became the first European operator of the Brazilian built Embraer E190.
-After a delivery flight from the manufacturers São Paulo base the first example, from an initial order of six touched down in France in 2006.
+DALLAS – Today in Aviation, Air France Régional (YS) became the first European operator of the Brazilian-built Embraer E190.
+After a delivery flight from the manufacturer’s base in São Paulo, the first of six examples ordered touched down in France in 2006.

 Air France Régional History

-Speaking of the type Jean-Yves Grosse, Régional/Air France President and CEO said, “The feedback we have from our passengers regarding our Embraer 190 is very positive.
+Speaking of the type, Jean-Yves Grosse, President and CEO of Régional/Air France, said, “The feedback we have from our passengers regarding our Embraer 190 is very positive.
 The E-Jets bring important fuel savings, which are beneficial both to the environment and to our bottom line.”